papir805/ElectroniCart-Sales-Analysis/README.md

 ## Dataset Structure
 **The dataset initially came as an [Excel workbook](./data/electronicart_data_cleaned_final.xlsx) containing 108,127 records**.
 Order ID is the table grain, and each record represents a unique order.

-After cleaning, **the dataset was normalized and uploaded to a Google BigQuery database for more advanced analysis in [SQL](./sql_queries.sql)**.
+After cleaning, **the dataset was uploaded to a Google BigQuery database for more advanced analysis in [SQL](./sql_queries.sql)**.
 The schema consists of four tables: orders, customers, geo_lookup, and order_status.

 ![database_erd](./images/database_erd2.png)